 The thickness of the covers shall not be less than that of the plating on which they are fitted.
-In sound cases, the Register may permit to decrease the thickness of the covers where the thickness of plating is greater than 12 mm.
+The thickness of the covers, where the thickness of plating is greater than 12 mm, may be reduced based on appropriate technical background confirming that covers have a sufficient strength.